The seven household bills going up this April — and the only one going down

 “This is especially true for anyone who hasn’t moved in the past 18 or 24 months as you’re very likely to be at or nearing the end of your contract and significantly cheaper options will be out there.

-Similar to its broadband and mobile contracts, EE is increasing the cost of its subscription television service by 7.9%.
+Similar to its broadband and mobile contracts, EE is increasing the cost of its subscription television service by 7.9 per cent.
 EE TV, previously known as BT TV, allows customers to access free-to-air channels as well as premium channels such as TNT Sports, previously BT Sport.

-Separately, the annual cost of a TV Licence will rise to £169.50 from April 1, up from £159, which viewers need to pay to watch or record live TV shows on any channel, regardless of the device used.
+Separately, the annual cost of a TV licence will rise to £169.50 from 1 April, up from £159, which viewers need to pay to watch or record live TV shows on any channel, regardless of the device used.
 This includes watching anything via BBC iPlayer.

 Road tax to increase by at least £10 a year

-The government confirmed in the Autumn Statement that vehicle excise duty, or road tax, will rise in line with the RPI from April 1.
+The government confirmed in the autumn statement that vehicle excise duty, or road tax, will rise in line with the RPI from 1 April.

 Even stamps will rise by 10p

-The price of stamps will increase in April 2, first-class stamps by 10p to £1.35 and second-class stamps by 10p to 85p.
+The price of stamps will increase on 2 April, first-class stamps by 10p to £1.35 and second-class stamps by 10p to 85p.

 English patients will be hit by an increase of 4 per cent, which means a standard check-up will cost £1 more, at £26.80.